ChitrakVerma/hotel-management-system/README.md

 ## 📋 Project Description

 The Hotel Management System is a full-stack web application comprising:

-- **Backend:** RESTful API server handling business logic and data management.
+- Backend: A RESTful API server responsible for handling business logic and data management
-- **Frontend:** Intuitive web interface for hotel staff and administrators.
+- Frontend: An intuitive web interface designed for hotel staff and administrators
-- **Database:** Relational database storing all operational data.
+- Database: A relational database used to store all operational data

-The system is built following a modular architecture to allow independent development and testing of each subsystem.
-All source code, database schemas, documentation, and configuration are managed under version control using Git and GitHub.
+- The system is built using a modular architecture, enabling independent development, testing, and maintenance of each subsystem.
+All source code, database schemas, documentation, and configuration files are managed under version control using Git and GitHub.

-The project follows an Agile development model with iterative releases tracked through GitHub milestones, issues, and pull requests — directly demonstrating SCM concepts required for ISWE403L.
+- The project follows an Agile development methodology, with iterative releases tracked through milestones, issues, and pull requests on GitHub—effectively demonstrating the Software Configuration Management (SCM) concepts required for ISWE403L.

 ---